Koukyosyumei/MyDisassembler/README.md

 ## Features

-- Implemented from scratch in C++
+- Implemented entirely from scratch in C++
-- Support linear sweeping and recursive descent strategies
+- Supports both linear sweeping and recursive descent disassembly strategies
-- Support most basic operations
+- Handles most basic operations with precision
-- Support parsing ELF headers
+- Capable of parsing ELF headers for deeper analysis

-## Future TODO
+## Future Improvements

-- Add more tests
+- Expand test coverage for enhanced reliability
-- Support VEX Prefix
+- Add support for VEX Prefix
-- Support more instructions like floating operations.
+- Incorporate additional instructions, including floating-point operations
-- Support AT&T syntax
+- Introduce support for AT&T syntax

+Feel free to contribute to MyDisassembler and make it even better!